About Troops to Teachers Colorado

-Networking events will be held each month to provide an opportunity for current and future Troops to Teachers educators to come together.
+Networking events (Social Mixers) will be held each month to provide an opportunity for current and future Troops to Teachers educators to come together.
 Registration is not required.

 For more information, including registration details for any of the above listed events, please contact Korey Brown at 719-526-2208 or John Scheuer at 719-526-1201.

 Korey Brown, 719-526-2208